Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/matrix/_index.md

     - Benchmark the library, ensuring it does not regress in performance
     - Optimize it
     - Make it ready for upcoming instructions
+    - Document the library
+    - Deploy the library, making it easy for others to use it in their own projects

 prerequisites:
     - An Arm based computer running Linux, macOS, or Windows